Student Spotlight: Mary Bajek Read

-Regardless of her career path, whether it’s performing, choreographing or teaching, Read is ready for it.
+Regardless of her career path, whether it’s performing, choreographing or teaching, Read is enjoying it.

-“There will be long nights, tears and confusion while pursuing your passion, but in the end, it is worth it,” she said.
-“If you dedicate yourself and truly persevere, you will see your progress and others will too.
+“There are long nights, tears and confusion while pursuing your passion, but in the end, it is worth it,” she said.
+“If you dedicate yourself and truly persevere, you will see your progress and others will, too.
 And that is the point at which others become inspired by you to pursue their dreams, and that is an extraordinary feeling.”